Types of training run

 Medium long runs – These serve to reiterate the training effects of long runs, however are not quite as long, usually 11-16 miles.

-Long runs – Anything longer than 17 miles.
-The suggested pace for long runs is 10-20% slower than your goal marathon pace (MP).
+Long runs – The suggested pace for long runs is 10-20% slower than your goal marathon pace (MP).
 We will start at least 20% slower and tune these in as we progress.
-Remember the MP you are capable of on day one of the plan is slower than the MP you can run later in the plan, so don’t fixate on pace too.
+Remember the MP you are capable of on day one of the plan is slower than the MP you can run later in the plan.
 We’ll build in some variety to these long runs.

 StridesQuick leg turnover for 50-150 meters.
 The goal of these is to improve leg speed and to help any lingering form issues.